E_c11i9687-douglas-headshot

 Biography

-JOE DOUGLAS begins his fourth season as general manager of the New York Jets after being named to the position in June of 2019.
-Now in his 23rd season in the National Football League, Douglas, a three-time Super Bowl winning executive, continues to put his stamp on the organization.
+JOE DOUGLAS begins his sixth season as general manager of the New York Jets after being named to the position in June of 2019.
+Now in his 25th season in the National Football League, Douglas, a three-time Super Bowl winning executive, has put his stamp on the organization.

 "You better know what you're looking for and know what you're looking at."

 Since taking the position, Douglas has shown that the search for players never stops.
 He has added starters and contributors in the NFL Draft and undrafted free agency, signed key free agents, both from the onset and throughout the year, and made steadying in-season moves via waiver claims and trades.
-Since his appointment just over two seasons ago, almost 97% of the roster was acquired or extended by him, with over 73% coming in the last two years.
+Heading into the 2024 season, the entire Jets roster was acquired or extended by Douglas.

 For Douglas, roster construction isn't a quick fix.
 "Ultimately, I think when you look at successful organizations, no matter what the sport, you don't see a lot of teams that build long-term success by buying their way out of it," he said in 2020.
 "You see the teams, the organizations that have long-term success, they draft well, and they develop their players."

 Since his hire, Douglas has improved the team's financial flexibility and added a number of draft assets, both by trading players with expiring contracts and draft-day deals.
-Through those deals, most notably the acquisition of two first-round picks and a third-round pick for safety Jamal Adams, as well as a second-round pick, fourth-round pick and sixth-round pick for quarterback Sam Darnold, the Jets have picked in the first two rounds of the 2021 and 2022 drafts seven times, including five first-round selections.
+Through those deals, most notably the acquisition of two first-round picks and a third-round pick for safety Jamal Adams, as well as a second-round pick, fourth-round pick, and sixth-round pick for quarterback Sam Darnold, the Jets have picked in the first two rounds of the 2021, 2022, 2023, and 2024 drafts 10 times, including seven first-round selections.

 Prior to joining the Eagles, Douglas spent a season as the director of college scouting for Chicago (2015).